deganandapriyambada/degananda.com/_posts/hyperstack/2025-03-01-GO-is-the-new-rising-rockstar-on-enterprise-system-implementation.md

     Simplicity and Performance

-Syntax wise, GO is much lean compared to their predecessor such as Java & .NET which for some poeple or organization is a benefit (note that: different organization may see this as a downside as well).
+Syntax wise, GO is much lean compared to their predecessor such as Java & .NET which for some poeple or organization see as a benefit (note that: different organization may see this as a downside as well).

 ## The Big Apps that use Go Lang